 Any decline in an Illinois nursing home resident’s condition must be immediately reported to their physician and/or family member.
 This action ensures that the resident receives the highest level of treatment and care, especially during an emergency.
 Unfortunately, not all nursing homes adequately train and supervise their nursing staff to ensure these procedures and protocols are used to guarantee the resident’s safety.
-Rosenfeld Injury Lawyers have represented residents who were mistreated by their caregivers while residing at Illinois nursing facilities like Pontiac Healthcare and Rehabilitation Center.
+Rosenfeld Injury Lawyers LLC have represented residents who were mistreated by their caregivers while residing at Illinois nursing facilities like Pontiac Healthcare and Rehabilitation Center.

 Pontiac Healthcare and Rehabilitation Center

 This Nursing Home is a 97-certified-bed facility providing nursing and cares services to residents of Pontiac and Livingston County, Illinois.
 The Medicaid/Medicare-participating ‘for profit’ Home is located at:

 In addition to providing skilled nursing care, the facility also offers rehabilitation therapies, respite care, hospice care and short-term care.

 To ensure families remain informed of the level of care every nursing home provides, the federal government and Illinois routinely update their nursing home database system.
 This information reflects a complete list of safety concerns, health violations, opened investigations and filed complaints that can be viewed on numerous sites including Medicare.gov.

 Currently, Pontiac Healthcare and Rehabilitation Center maintains an overall two out of five available star rating in the Medicare comparison rating system.
 This includes five out of five stars for quality measures, two out of five stars for staffing issues and one out of five stars for health inspections.
 The Livingston County nursing home neglect attorneys at Rosenfeld Injury Lawyers LLC have found health violations and deficiencies at this nursing home including: